Holiday Let Cottage Terms and Conditions Template

 Other helpful information such as emergency contact details, bin collection days etc. should be included in your guest information.

-When it comes letting out your holiday home it’s imperative that you have clear and concise terms and conditions in place.
-Ones that protect both you and your guest in case of discrepancy or dispute.
+When it comes to letting out your holiday cottage you must have clear and concise terms and conditions in place.
+A rental agreement will establish trust and protect you, your property and your guest in case of damage or dispute.

-Just remember to be tactical when it comes to handing over the rulebook.
-Don’t lose sight of the fact that guests are just that: guest, and they want a nice, relaxing getaway.
-The last thing you want is to scare them away with your list of demands.
+Unruly guests are few and far between.
+However, that doesn’t mean you shouldn’t be prepared should you encounter the occasional ‘rotten apple’.
+Just remember to be tactical when it comes to rules.
+Don’t lose sight of the fact that guests are just that; guests and they want a nice, relaxing getaway.
+The last thing you want is to put them off with your list of demands.

 Have an action plan should your rules be breached.
 However, address every incident on a case-by-case basis.
 A broken glass from an otherwise ideal guest warrants a different response to a damaged table from a guest who has been a problem from the start.